Archdiocese of Vaduz

-The Archdiocese of Vaduz (Archidioecesis Vaduzensis), which was erected in 1997, is a Latin Church diocese of the Catholic Church which encompasses the entire territory of the Principality of Liechtenstein.
+The Archdiocese of Vaduz (Archidioecesis Vaduzensis), which was erected in 1997, is a Latin Church diocese of the Catholic Church.
+It encompasses the entire territory of the Principality of Liechtenstein.
+The current archbishop is Benno Elbs, since 2023.

 History

 The Archdiocese of Vaduz was erected by Pope John Paul II in the apostolic constitution Ad satius consulendum on 2 December 1997.
 Its territory, taken from Swiss Diocese of Chur, consists of the entire Principality of Liechtenstein.
 Before then it had been the Liechtenstein Deanery within the Diocese of Chur.
 The Archdiocese of Vaduz does not belong to any conference of bishops and reports directly to the Holy See.

 Wolfgang Haas, who had been a controversial bishop of Chur since 1988, was appointed to head the new archdiocese.
 He took possession on his see on 21 December 1997 in Vaduz Cathedral, which had been the parish church of St. Florian.

-Haas resigned from his post on 20 September 2023 due to age limits and Pope Francis appointed Benno Elbs as Apostolic Administrator.
+Haas resigned from his post on 20 September 2023 due to age limits and Pope Francis appointed Austrian Benno Elbs as Apostolic Administrator.
 There was speculation that with Haas's resignation in 2023 the archdiocese might disappear, given that it was created for him and is extremely small, isolated from national bishops organizations.
 Hereditary Prince Alois has expressed his hope that the archdiocese continue to exist.
 Archbishop Paul Gallagher of the Vatican's Secretariat of State indicated during an April 2023 visit to Vaduz that the archdiocese would continue to exist.